 The Government has introduced business grants to support small businesses during the present uncertain times.
 These are one off payments, based on business rates liability at 11th March 2020.
-They have also now introduced a discretionary top up grant for businesses not paying business rates that still have property costs.
+They also introduced a discretionary grant for businesses not paying business rates that still have property costs.

-The payments will be made to the ratepayer or business as appropriate at this time and currently there is one payment per property to support business rent and property expenses.
+The payments will be made to the ratepayer or business as appropriate at this time to support business rent and property expenses.